hunteke/temoa/docs/source/Documentation.rst

 :math:`{LLN}_{t \in T,v \in P}`

-Temoa differs from many energy system models by giving the modeler the ability to separate the loan lifetime from the useful life of the technology.
+Temoa gives the modeler the ability to separate the loan lifetime from the useful life of the technology.
 This parameter specifies the length of the loan associated with investing in a process, in years.
 If not specified, the default is 10 years.

 LifetimeTech